-Are you about to celebrate your 70 1/2 birthday?
+Are you in (or close to) your early 70s ?
 Do you have any tax-deferred retirement accounts, such as a traditional IRA, 401(k), 403(b), profit-sharing, SEP IRA, SIMPLE IRA, or other defined-contribution plan?

-If so, you’re about to get familiar with three letters: RMD.
+If so, you need to get familiar with three letters: RMD.
 What is RMD, you ask?
-It’s short for required minimum distribution—an amount the government requires you to take from your tax-deferred accounts each year.
-(The exception is a Roth IRA—more on that in a bit.)
-More importantly, as you take each distribution, you’re essentially declaring it as income, which means it’s time to pay taxes on it.
+It’s short for required minimum distribution—an amount the government requires you to take from your tax-deferred accounts each year once you reach a specific age—72 for anyone born after June 30, 1949.* More importantly, as you take each distribution, you’re essentially declaring it as income, which means it’s time to pay taxes on it.

 Here are a few things to consider as you plan for those required minimum distributions.